Shengaero/kgustave.me/src/docs/about-me.md

-My name is Kaidan Gustave.
-I am a full time student at the College of Lake County in my home town: Grayslake, Illinois.
+My name is Kaidan Gustave.<br>
+I am a full time student at the College of Lake County in my home
+town: Grayslake, Illinois.<br>
-Academically, my studies are geared towards a computer science as programming is one of my favorite hobbies.<br/>
+Academically, my studies are geared towards a computer science as programming was one of my favorite hobbies I've decided to take the next step into making it my career.<br/>
 Proficiency-wise: I am a well versed and adept user of Java and Kotlin, and am acquainted with many other programming languages such as JavaScript, C#, Python, Ruby, and Scala.<br/>